Krushnatawri18/My-Learnings/15-js-basics-II/js basics-II notes.md

 - Use cases
 1. `Currying`
-- A technique in which a function takes multiple arguments and then transform into a sequence of funtions, each taking a single argument.
+- A technique in which a function takes multiple arguments and then transform into a sequence of functions, each taking a single argument.
 ```js
 const e = 10;
 function sum(a) {